-The Mobility Implementation Plan (MIP) is a new long-range planning framework being developed with input from the public, guidance from the Transportation Commission and final approval by the city council.
-The MIP will consolidate several different transportation plans to make sure they are compatible with each other and with the city’s land use plan.
-It will help the city make decisions on project investments based on what people want in their transportation system.
+The Mobility Implementation Plan (MIP) is a new long-range planning framework being developed with input from the public and final approval by the city council.
+The purpose of the MIP is to ensure that several transportation plans are compatible with each other and with the city’s land use plan.
+It will help the city make decisions on project investments based on what people want in their transportation system and the quality of life they expect.

 New approach to growth

-In addition to consolidating different plans, an important element of the new Mobility Implementation Plan will be its approach to transportation “concurrency.”
+In addition to consolidating the different transportation plans, an important element of the new Mobility Implementation Plan will be its approach to transportation “concurrency.”
 Concurrency is a requirement of the state Growth Management Act (GMA).
-Under the GMA, cities and counties must plan for a transportation system that accommodates anticipated growth.
+Under the GMA, cities and counties must adopt transportation system planning that accommodates anticipated growth.
 The GMA does not prescribe a method for doing that; it leaves that decision to local jurisdictions.

 The MIP work is intended to expand the current “vehicle level-of-service” concurrency standards -- based solely on vehicle capacity at specified intersections -- to include other transportation modes.
 This new approach is called “multimodal,” and would consider additional modes of travel – such as transit, bicycling and walking – not just vehicles, in determining transportation concurrency.